eilidhmae/eilidhmae-api-demo/README.md

 ## Setup
 1. configure aws-cli so that you have permissions to create EC2 items in AWS.
+2. cd container/ && make
-2. cd infrastucture && make plan && make apply
+2. cd ../infrastucture && make plan && make apply